 Projects in Process

 Sandy Springs Conservancy seeks opportunities to create, conserve and connect parks and greenspace in Sandy Springs.
+The Conservancy works with all stakeholders in the community such as residents, landowners, businesses, the city of Sandy Springs, Fulton County and the National Park Service.
+The goal is to improve and create amenities for the benefit of the community.
 If you know of land or connection opportunities, please let us know.
-We are currently working on the following projects and have other potential opportunities we would like to pursue.
+We are currently working on the following projects.
+With your help – we can move these and other projects along to fruition for all to enjoy!!

 Springway Trail Plan Implementation